LIGHTBRIDGE CORPORATION (NASDAQ:LTBR) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01 Regulation FD Disclosure.

-On April 22, 2020, Lightbridge Corporation posted a presentation titled “Advanced Nuclear Fuel Technology for Current Large Reactors and Coming Small Modular Reactors” on its website at https://www.ltbridge.com/investors/company-information/presentations.
+On April 28, 2020, Lightbridge Corporation (the “Company”) issued a letter to shareholders announcing, among other things, that the Company has decided to delay its 2020 Annual Meeting of Stockholders (the “Annual Meeting”), which was previously scheduled to be held in May 2020, due to logistical issues related to the printing of the Company’s proxy materials as a result of the coronavirus (COVID-19) pandemic.
+The Annual Meeting will now be held on a later date to be determined in the near future.

-The information in this Item 7.01 shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, except as shall be expressly set forth by reference to such filing.
+A copy of the letter to shareholders announcing the postponement of the Annual Meeting is furnished as Exhibit 99.1 hereto.
+The information in this Item 7.01, including the letter to shareholders, shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, except as shall be expressly set forth by reference to such filing.

+EX-99.1 2 ltbr_ex991.htm LETTER TO SHAREHOLDERS ltbr_ex991.htmEXHIBIT 99.1 FOR IMMEDIATE RELEASE LIGHTBRIDGE CEO SETH GRAE ISSUES LETTER TO SHAREHOLDERS RESTON,…

 About LIGHTBRIDGE CORPORATION (NASDAQ:LTBR)